magnusmanske/img_coords/README.md

 # ImageCoordinates
 This executable can scan a directory tree on your disk, find all images with EXIF data containing coordinates, and collect them into a single file.
 Output can be either [GeoJSON](https://geojson.org/) (default), or KML.
-JSON also contains the camera direction, if available in EXIF.
+JSON also contains the timestamp the image was taken, and the camera direction, if available in EXIF.
+Use `--thumbnails` to add `base64`-encoded thumbnails to the `GeoJSON` output.

 # Installation
 ```